embeddedartists/meta-ea-dx/README.md

 On the build servers this path is normally the same as
 ```//192.168.6.2/products/Boards/COM_iMX_Common/mfgtools/no_backup/deepx```

+### The python 'dx_engine' package

+The 'dx_engine' python package can be installed on target by:

+1. Download the dx-rt-2.0.3.tar.gz to target and extract it
+2. cd dx-rt
+3. sed -i 's/sudo //g' build.sh
+4. sed -i 's;/usr/bin/aarch64-linux-gnu-;;g' cmake/toolchain.aarch64.cmake
+5. ./build.sh
+6. cd python_package
+7. pip install .

+Step 6 produces the interesting file ``python_package/src/dx_engine/capi/_pydxrt.cpython-311-aarch64-linux-gnu.so``
+which unfortunately cannot be crosscompiled in yocto (yet).

+So the python3-dxengine package relies on it being precompiled.
+Do that by
+1. Follow steps 1-5 above
+2. Transfer it to the build server
+3. Replace the content of python3-dxengine/files/prebuilt_lib_for_dxengine_2.0.3.zip with
+   the newly built .so file.
+Remember to keep the folder structure of the zip file so that
+   the file is placed correctly by the recipe.

 ## How to use

 Clone this repository into the `sources` directory.